You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • Virtually no returns or negligible returns from growth investing in the short term.

-Growth Investing vs Value Investing - Historical Performance
+Growth vs Value Investing - Historical Performance

-Value Investing vs Growth Investing - Stocks Performance
+Value vs Growth Investing - Stocks Performance

 TimeYearsAnnualized returns of Russell 1000 Growth IndexAnnualized returns of Russell 1000 Value Index